getlidar/helika-web-sdk/README.md

-# Helika User Acquisition SDK
+# Helika User Acquisition SDK - DEV BRANCH

+# WARNING - DO NOT USE IN PRODUCTION

 SDK for use with the Events endpoints (https://api.helika.io/v1 or https://api-stage.helika.io/v1)